Your vacation money: helpful tools and tips

 Find out how much your currency is worth in Canadian dollars at today's exchange rate.

 Automated teller machines (ATMs) are available 24 hours per day, and are typically connected with the Interac, Cirrus and/or Plus networks.
-They are found at banks, retail areas and in many cases at special event venues.
-ATMs offer the same rate of exchange to be found at traditional banking and exchange institutions.
+They are located in banks, retail areas and, in many cases, at special event venues.
+ATMs offer the same rate of exchange as traditional banking and exchange institutions.

 Most businesses also accept direct debit payments.

 Businesses collect 6% Provincial Sales Tax (PST) on taxable goods and services in Saskatchewan.
 Some goods are exempt from the PST, including basic groceries, reading materials, agricultural equipment and prescription drugs and medicine.